 - For large invoices, ask for a staged payment in advance to spread risk.
 If payment is delayed at any stage you can cease work to avoid risking further cost.

 - Make your payment method easy – BACS is the best.

 - Get the name and contact details of the person responsible for making your payment.

 - Keep on top of your invoices and issue reminders as soon as the due date is passed.
 Don’t ever leave late payments hoping they will get paid without asking.

-- Chasing up a late payment shows that you are a professional business owner and expect to be treated as one.
+Chasing up a late payment shows that you are a professional business owner and expect to be treated as one.
 If you have a payment that is overdue, follow our guide on what to do.

-To help manage your time better you can use accounting software that can send professional invoices for you as you process orders instead of the time-consuming process of manually completing and sending your invoices, leaving you more time to focus on what you do best: build your business.
+To help manage your time better you can use accounting software, which can send professional invoices as you process orders.
+This leaves you more time to focus on what you do best: running your business.

 Editor’s note: This article was first published in March 2018 and has been updated for relevance.

 Get paid faster with our free late payment letter templates